 If you notice any of the following, it may be a sign that your monstera needs fertilizer.

 Lack of Growth

-Yellowing leaves can be an indicator of a wide variety of problems including too much water, not enough water, and a cold environment.
+Yellowing and/or drooping leaves can be an indicator of a wide variety of problems including too much water, not enough water, and a cold environment.
 However, they can also be a sign that your plant needs a dose of fertilizer.
 If all of your plant’s leaves are slightly yellow, it’s extra likely that your plant needs fertilizer.